Weakly interacting oscillators on dense random graphs: The Models and Main Results

-Whenever $\xi = \{\xi^{(n)}\}_{n\in\N}$ is a sequence of exchangeable graphs\footnote{i.e. for each $n \in \N$ the random variables $\{\xi^{(n)}_{ij}\}_{i,j =1, \dots, n}$ are exchangeable.
-Observe that $\xi$ is not necessarily an exchangeable random graph as in \eqref{d:excGra}.}, the particles $\{\theta^{i,n}\}_{i =1, \dots, n}$ are exchangeable as well and, in particular, their joint distribution is symmetric, i.e., invariant under permutation of the labels.
-A classical result by Sznitman \cite[Proposition 2.2]{cf:szni} is that the Law of Large Numbers for the empirical measure of a symmetric joint distribution of particles is equivalent to the propagation of chaos property.
+We say that $\xi = \{\xi^{(n)}\}_{n\in\N}$ is a sequence of exchangeable graphs when the random variables $\{\xi^{(n)}_{ij}\}_{i,j =1, \dots, n}$ are exchangeable for each $n \in \N$.
+Observe that $\xi$ is not necessarily an exchangeable random graph as in \eqref{d:excGra}.
+Whenever $\xi = \{\xi^{(n)}\}_{n\in\N}$ is a sequence of exchangeable graphs, the particles $\{\theta^{i,n}\}_{i =1, \dots, n}$ are exchangeable as well ({\change recall that the initial conditions are assumed IID}) and, in particular, their joint distribution is symmetric, i.e., invariant under permutation of the labels. {\change Observe that this is not true when the graph is not exchangeable.} A classical result by Sznitman \cite[Proposition 2.2]{cf:szni} is that the Law of Large Numbers for the empirical measure of a symmetric joint distribution of particles is equivalent to the propagation of chaos property.
 From equation \eqref{eq:convergence}, we can thus deduce a propagation of chaos statement for the particle system \eqref{eq:g}.
-This is illustrated in the next proposition. \begin{proposition} If $\xi = \{\xi^{(n)}\}_{n\in\N}$ is a sequence of exchangeable graphs, then for every $k \in \N$,
+This is illustrated in the next proposition. \begin{prop} Assume the hypothesis of Theorem \ref{thm:conv}.
+If $\xi = \{\xi^{(n)}\}_{n\in\N}$ is a sequence of exchangeable graphs, then for every $k \in \N$,